One country, one system: Hong Kong

 In 2017, Lam Fung (林峰), Associate Dean of the City University of Hong Kong School of Law, wrote that the adoption of "one country, one system" in 2047 was legally possible, but he considered the continuation of "one country, two systems" a more reasonable option for the Central Government.
 In the same year, Wang Zhenmin (王振民), Dean of the Tsinghua University Law School, argued in a book that viewing Hong Kong's future as either "one country, one system" or independence was a misunderstanding.
 Also in May 2017, Tam Yiu-chung, then deputy director of the Committee on Social Affairs and the Rule of Law of the National Committee of the Chinese People's Political Consultative Conference, stated in an interview with Wu Xiaoli that if Hong Kong faced political and economic failure after the end of "one country, two systems", independence would not be possible.
 He suggested that the territory's only remaining path would be integration under "one country, one system", though this was not what most residents preferred.

-Controversy over China's implementation of de facto one country, one system has been repeatedly raised by critics outside of China since Xi Jinping became the General Secretary of the Chinese Communist Party and the supreme leader in 2012; on June 30, 2020, the Standing the 13th National People's Congress (NPC) passed the 2020 Hong Kong national security law.
+Controversy over China's implementation of de facto one country, one system has been repeatedly raised by critics outside of China since Xi Jinping became the General Secretary in 2012; on June 30, 2020, the Standing the 13th National People's Congress (NPC) passed the 2020 Hong Kong national security law.
 The NPC's legislative action aroused doubts in the West, including the United States government, that Hong Kong's "original one country, two systems had become [de facto] one country, one system".